rgambee/self-correction-reproduction/README.md

 impact according to these metrics.
 The larger difference was between the original study's results and this one's, with this study finding much smaller bias scores for the BBQ dataset and a much greater preference for Black students in the law school admission dataset.
+The correlation coefficients for the Winogender dataset were a closer match to those found in the original study, but the large error bars suggest this may have been a coincidence.

 What systematic discrepancies between this study and the original would explain this?
-The nature of the RHLF fine tuning stands out as a likely culprit: the models used in the original study likely received different RLHF training of a different nature and degree compared to GPT-3.5.
+The nature of the RHLF fine tuning stands out as a probable culprit: the models used in the original study likely received RLHF training of a different nature and degree compared to GPT-3.5.
 And Ganguli et al. found that the number of RLHF steps had a noticeable effect on the BBQ bias score and law school discrimination metrics [[1]](#references).
 Thus it stands to reason that fine tuning on a different RLHF dataset, potentially for more steps, could explain the gap between the original models and GPT-3.5.
 If this hypothesis is true, it indicates that RLHF fine tuning is a more important factor than prompt style, at least within the context of these datasets and metrics.

 ## Future Work

 There are many directions for further exploration.
 Here are a few, which may be undertaken if time permits.

-1. Finish evaluating and analyzing the Winogender dataset 🙂
 1. Refine the completion parameters used while evaluating the datasets.
 A temperature of 0 is helpful when one wants the model's best answer to a single prompt.
 But when evaluating many samples, it may skew the results by